miniBill/witch-awakening/DLCs/Core/Quests.md

 - Conflict: 5
 - Reward: 8

 Requires *Street Racer*.
-You're in the big leagues now.
+You’re in the big leagues now.
 Once every 5 years the Death Race is hosted in a random location anywhere off Earth and there are no limits placed on magic usage, barring only soulstealing or curses that lasts beyond the duration of the race.
 The caveat is that all participants are hooked up into limiters that regulate mana capacity and mana flow.
 Instead, you have a series of pellets honed to allow the usage of one magic effect of a given rank.
 You have 1 Ruby pellet (r5), 3 Sapphire pellets (r4), 9 Emerald pellets (r3), and 20 Citrine pellets (r2), r1 magic is unlimited.
 Any augmentations to your vehicle is separate & functions normally.

 Notes:
-+ Tactics vary from witches that put everything they've got into speed, while some focus on making sure nothing else is alive to cross the finish line before them.
++ Tactics vary from witches that put everything they’ve got into speed, while some focus on making sure nothing else is alive to cross the finish line before them.
 + Races are designed to require an average time of 2+ hours before the 1st place gets claimed.

 ### Sidebar